settle-club/identity-card-component/README.md

-# PAN Card Component
+# Identity Card Component

-This is a React component for displaying a PAN card with name and PAN number.
+This is a React component for displaying a PAN card and Aadhaar card.

 ## Installation